focus-time/focus-time-app/README.md

 - Head over to the [Releases](https://github.com/focus-time/focus-time-app/releases) page and download the latest release for macOS
-- Because I did not sign or notarize the application, you first have to remove the _quarantine flag_, e.g. via `xattr -r -d com.apple.quarantine focus-time-app-macos-vx.y.z.zip`
+- Because I did not sign or notarize the application, you first have to remove the _quarantine flag_, e.g. via `sudo xattr -r -d com.apple.quarantine focus-time-app-macos-vx.y.z.zip`
 - In Finder, double-click the downloaded zip archive to extract the application
 - Optional: move the extracted folder to a different location, and add it to `PATH`
 - Open a Terminal Window, navigate to the extracted folder, and call `./focus-time configure` to set up the Focus time